BrianWill/japanese_vocab/input.md

 - do NOT memorize grammatical facts and tables
 - do NOT practice points of grammar

 In other words, its useful to understand grammar as best you can, but attempting to memorize and practice gramar, such as verb conjugations, is more frustrating than helpful.
 Instead, you want to internalize grammar patterns through lots of repeated exposure to real language, *i.e.* lots of input.
-Only this kind of internalization will help you actually put grammar into practice.
+Only this kind of internalization will help you actually put grammar into practice, both for input and output.

 ## Language partners